-Notification: The permittee must submit a PCN to the Regulatory Office (see General Condition 31) within 12-months of the date of the damage.
+Notification: The permittee must submit a PCN to the Regulatory Office (see NWP 45 General Condition 32) within 12-months of the date of the damage.
 The PCN should include documentation, such as a recent topographic survey or photographs, to justify the extent of the proposed restoration.
-(Sections 10 and 404)
+(Authorities: Sections 10 and 404)

-Note: The uplands themselves that are lost as a result of a storm, flood, or other discrete event can be replaced without a section 404 permit, if the uplands are restored to the ordinary high water mark (in non-tidal waters) or high tide line (in tidal waters).
-(See also 33 CFR 328.5.)
+Note: The uplands themselves that are lost as a result of a storm, flood, or other discrete event can be replaced without a Section 404 permit, if the uplands are restored to the ordinary high water mark (in non-tidal waters) or high tide line (in tidal waters) (see 33 CFR 328.5.).
 This NWP authorizes discharges of dredged or fill material into waters of the United States associated with the restoration of uplands.
-NWP-45

-Note: NWP 45 requires ODEQ WQC prior to Corps verification in any designated Critical Resource Waters.
+Note: NWP 45 requires ODEQ WQC prior to Corps verification in any designated CRW.

-REGIONAL GENERAL PERMITS (RGP) AND LETTER OF PERMISSION (LOP) AVAILABLE WITHIN THE STATE OF TEXAS (TULSA DISTRICT)
+LETTER OF PERMISSION (LOP) AVAILABLE WITHIN THE STATE OF TEXAS (TULSA DISTRICT)